 Virgin Media O2 Logo in white

-May premieres on Sky Cinema
+July premieres on Sky Cinema

 Published

+It’s a great month for indie films as well, with movies from inventive and offbeat film-makers, like Strange Darling and Sew Torn.
 And if you’ve been too busy over the past few months to keep up with all the new premieres on Sky Cinema, scroll down to see our round-up of all the latest titles available in On Demand.

 Don’t have Sky Cinema?
 You can find out about our Sky Cinema package and upgrade here.